 Measure Background/Rationale Regulation Impact of Measure 2019: the MPIR target range was adjusted from 80-92 percent to 84-94 percent.
 2020: The MPIR target range was maintained at 84-94 percent but the (reserve requirement) regulatory disincentives was temporarily suspended to support bank lending amid the COVID-19 pandemic.
-2021: The MPIR-related reserve requirements were incrementally reintroduced with MIR below 75 percent from May 1, 2021, below 80 percent from September 1, 2021 and below 84 percent from 2021: The MPIR-related reserve requirements were incrementally reintroduced with MIR below 75 percent from May 1, 2021, below 80 percent from September 1,
+2021: The MPIR-related reserve requirements were incrementally reintroduced with MIR below 75 percent from May 1, 2021, below 80 percent from September 1, 2021 and below 84 percent from January 1, 2022.
+2022: Banks were allowed to enjoy a lower reserve requirement ratio provided they met the central bank's criteria related to loan disbursement to so-called "priority" sectors and MSMEs since September 2022, and to green financing starting from April 2023.